Skip to main content

 Note

-Not all export channels have descriptions yet.
+Not all export templates have descriptions yet.
 The Productsup team is working on adding them.

-6. You can select one or several export channels:
+6. You can select one or several export templates:

-• To select one export channel, hover the pointer over the necessary export channel and select Add.
+• To select one (1) export, hover over the necessary export template and select Add.

-• To select several channels, tick the corresponding checkboxes next to the channels.
-Confirm the choice of the selected export channels with the Add exports button at the bottom of the page.
+• To select several export templates, select the corresponding checkboxes next to their names.
+Confirm the choice by selecting Add exports at the bottom of the page.

 Exports adding in bulk